 🏖️ Natural Beaches: Spanning 17 miles along the eastern coast of the island are beautiful natural beaches that Cumberland Island is often recognized for.

 🏛️ Dungeness & the Historic District – On the south end of the island, about 1.5 miles from the Sea Camp ferry dock, the area known as the Historic District.
-It’s punctuated by the remaining ruins of the Carnegie’s expansive 59-room mansion, Dungeness, which fell victim to fire in 1959.
+It’s punctuated by the remaining ruins of the Carnegies’ expansive 59-room mansion, Dungeness, which fell victim to fire in 1959.
 There is also a former ice house, which now houses a small museum.
 Free 90-minute guided tours from the Sea Camp Dock are available, based on ranger availability, at 10:00 and 12:30.

 ⛪ The Settlement – Located way up on the north side of the island, the Settlement includes the Stafford Plantation and the First African Baptist Church, notable for the secret wedding of JFK Jr.

 🏛️ The Plum Orchard Mansion – Located 7 miles north of the Sea Camp ferry dock, this Carnegie mansion has been maintained with period furnishings from the early 1900s.
 Free guided tours (11:00, 1:00, and 2:00) lead visitors around the sprawling estate

 🐎 Wild Horses & Other Wildlife – Feral horses roam free throughout Cumberland Island and they tend to be in greatest abundance on the south end and around the Historic District.
-Deer, wild turkey, feral pigs, armadillo, and even coyotes can also be found roaming around Cumberland Island.
+Deer, wild turkeys, feral pigs, armadillos, and even coyotes can also be found roaming around Cumberland Island.
 And lots of bird species make a home here too!

-Cumberland Island Things to Do & Day Trip Itineraries:
+Things to Do in Cumberland Island & Day Trip Itineraries:

 There are a number of different things to do during a Cumberland Island day trip.
-The following four day trip itineraries offer suggestions on what to do at Cumberland Island once the ferry drops passengers off at the Sea Camp dock.
+The following four day Cumberland Island itineraries offer suggestions on what to do at Cumberland Island once the ferry drops passengers off at the Sea Camp Dock.

 Here are four different ways to spend a Cumberland Island day trip: